All Episodes

 Well, no, I know people can pay a fine instead of getting coverage.

-Right now the fine is cheaper.
+Right now, the fine is cheaper.

-You know, have you uh let me ask you if you people, any of you out there have not you do not have health insurance and have been informed of the IRS of your fine.
+Let me ask you, if you people, any of you out there have not, you do not have health insurance and have been informed by the IRS of your fine, have you gotten your letter from the IRS yet about this?

 Because I have seen some people who have.

-And this fine has a name.
+And this fine has a name, your shared responsibility payment.

-If you do not have Obamacare, you'll hear from the IRS that you have a shared responsibility payment due.
+If you do not have Obamacare, you'll hear from the IRS that you have a shared responsibility payment due, and that is your fine.

-And the example I saw was a family that owed $2,300, in addition to everything they had paid, income tax-wise.
+And the example I saw was a family that owed $2,300 in addition to everything they had paid income tax-wise.

 That was the shared responsibility payment.

-You see, everybody having health insurance is supposed to bring down costs and all this happy, go lucky malarkey.
+You see, everybody having health insurance is supposed to bring down costs and all this happy, go-lucky malarkey.

-Everybody being forced to participate means it's fair for everybody.
+And everybody participating is mandatorily, everybody being forced to participate means it's fair for everybody.

 It means you can't get coverage if you haven't paid.